khrome/polymorphic-request/README.md

 The main lesson I've taken away from this deprecation in favor of the "next-gen" is request is an excellent interface, stable, uniform and in 2020.... dead as a doornail.

-Still, writing test suits for the backend in fetch leads huge blocks of promise boilerplate for anything but the simplest of cases.
-Due to the time scales of network requests, promise overhead is no big deal, but there's a lack of uniformity of interface, extra warts everywhere for no marginal benefit.
+Still, writing test suits for the backend in fetch leads huge blocks of promise boilerplate for anything but the simplest of cases and still leaves plenty of room for devs to not be using their preferred solution.
+Due to the time scales of network requests, indirection overhead is no big deal, but there's a lack of uniformity of interface, and extra warts everywhere for no marginal benefit.
 The main argument for it being it's "compatibility" between client and server; told by people who believe it's not "best practice" to write cross compatible modules.
 It's bikeshedding, just like promises (how many codebases have been refactored for the aesthetics of people who principally enjoy other languages?).

 This is where polymorphic-request comes in.
 Put it in place and the frontend guys can use lib A the backend guys can use lib B and modules that run in both places use a request syntax, allowing pluggable libs (as long as your use cases aren't too much of an edge case) everywhere.
 The only supported syntaxes are in the [Test Suite](test/test.js) so please check these use cases before using and, should you need more, we accept PRs.